CodeWithDennis/filament-theme-inspector/README.md

 ```

 ### Freeze (Hold / Toggle)
-By default, the freeze button (ALT or CMD) needs to be held down to freeze the tooltip in place.
+By default, the freeze button (`ALT` or `⌘`) needs to be held down to freeze the tooltip in place.
 You can change this behavior to toggle by using the toggle method.

 ```php
 FilamentThemeInspectorPlugin::make()